magfurulabeer/ga-reddit-api-monolith/README.md

 # GA Reddit API Monolith

 This project is a back-end application using Spring for the object dependencies, Hibernate for the tables and queries, and PostgreSQL to store the appliation's data; The application connects a front-end web application to a back-end using REST api; and uses Tomcat to run the app locally.
-We also implemented security using Mockito mocking.
+We also implemented testing using Mockito mocking.

 ### Pivotal Tracker